mco-gh/mco.dev/content/post/code4k.md

 If you live in the UK and enjoy teaching technical skills to motivated students, I'd highly recommend checking out <a href="https://www.code4000.org" target="_blank">www.code4000.org</a>.
 US folks should take a look at the
-<a href="http://postprisonedu.org/" target="_blank">Post-Prison Education Program</a>
+<a href="http://postprisonedu.org/" target="_blank">Post-Prison Education Program</a>,
-which helps support inmates and former prisoners learn life skills needed to make their way back into society.
+which provides extensive outreach in prisons and intensive support post-release.

 Thanks to Michael Taylor (co-founder of code4000), Neal Barnaby (my host at Humber) and the fine men I met at